jenin144/Web-Scraping/README.md

 Scraped data is saved in:```anime_details.csv```

-Plots and reprorts saved to :
+Plots and reprorts saved to : top100.pdf , top_anime_by_genre.pdf plots.pdf , still_streaming.pdf